PRODUCT DESIGNER

 • PLP (Product Listing Page) and SRP (Search Results Page) alignment

-• Desktop and mobile web experiences
+• Desktop, tablet, and mobile web experiences

 My Role

-UI Designer (Creative & Interaction Design Lead)
+UX/UI Designer (Creative & Interaction Design Lead)

 • Leading visual and interaction design direction across the navigation ecosystem